 When I started writing I thought I knew everything.
 If anyone had any advice for me, I attacked their suggestions without thinking them through.
 Eventually, I decided I could do two things.
 I could either continue writing ‘my’ way or I could learn how to write from people who knew more than I did.

 I bought more than 50 books on writing, I enrolled on a writing course, and I applied everything I learnt.
 I became a happier writer because I had more knowledge.
-I was more confident because I could look at writing problems in many different ways.
-I understood what writers needed to do if they wanted to be published.
+I was writing with confidence because I could look at writing problems in many different ways.

-When I began teaching my creative writing course, Writers Write, I could tell the writers who were most likely to become published by these qualities.
+When I began teaching my creative writing course, Writers Write, I could tell the writers who were most likely to finish a book by these qualities.

 - Are willing to take chances and try something new in their writing.
 They listen to suggestions and they don’t take criticism personally.
 They may change genre or viewpoint or finally give up on a story that just isn’t working and start a new one.